AdvancedResearchComputing/arc-rtd/docs/software.rst

 Software
 ==================================================

 The following pages describe the software packages installed on ARC\'s systems and how to use them.
-To access a given software install, please use the [module system](modules).
-Your are also welcome to install your own software; see [here](setupapp) for details.
+To access a given software install, please use the :ref:`module system <modules>`.
+Your are also welcome to install your own software; see :ref:`here <setupapp>` for details.

 Contents: